Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Configure Alfresco Share using JMX

 JMX values (Managed Bean or MBean attributes) are exposed in the Alfresco Admin Console and with internal tools (Alfresco JMX Dump) or external tools like JConsole.
-The SAML SSO beans are described here with their default values.
+The SAML Module beans are described here with their default values.

 > **Note**: Example values are given.
 Always check the values in your own system as these can vary depending on the install method or operating system.